This policy provides an overview for the management of asbestos-containing material (ACM) in department-owned facilities.

 Where a potential asbestos-related matter arises, the building manager must consult the site's health and safety advisor (where applicable) and involve this officer in processes for any corrective action where required.

-The nominated officer must undertake departmental asbestos management induction training in BEMIR and departmental asbestos management policy and procedures prior to carrying out this role.
+The nominated officer must undertake departmental asbestos management training prior to carrying out this role.

 All departmental staff are required to adhere to departmental policy and procedures for the management of ACM and have a duty of care to inform the relevant officers of any disturbance or concerns with any building materials.

 A number of forums are established to ensure asbestos-related matters are considered with the department’s key stakeholders for the management of asbestos.

 The department's Infrastructure Services Division will engage external consultants as required to review internal processes, conduct investigations and provide information and support to staff and school communities where asbestos incidents occur.

 All service providers are required to adhere to departmental policy and procedures for the management of ACM in department-owned facilities.

 All P&C members and volunteers are required to adhere to departmental policy and procedures for the management of ACM in department-owned facilities.

 For department-owned ECEC assets, the ECEC staff are required to adhere to this policy and their responsibilities as outlined in the departmental

 Asbestos Management Plan for DoE Facilities.